sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_noef/01_PAML/01_MCMCtree/README.md

 grep 'Hessian' */*sh
 ```

 Now, before running `MCMCtree` to sample from the posterior, we will run `MCMCtree` but sampling from the prior.
-In this way, we can verify whether the calibration densities constraining some node ages in our fixed tree topology (i.e., densities based on prior information such as the fossil record or geological events that we want the dating program to use) and the marginal densities (i.e., densities the dating program will use after building the joint prior distribution, which considers not only the calibration densities, but also additional the birth-death with sampling process, the time densities built for uncalibrated nodes, the constrain on the root age).
-Oftentimes, truncation issues may arise when the marginal densities are in disagreement with the calibration densities (see an extensive study about this effect in [dos Reis et al. 2015](https://pubmed.ncbi.nlm.nih.gov/26603774/)).
+To this end, we can verify whether the calibration densities constraining some node ages in our fixed tree topology (i.e., densities based on prior information such as the fossil record or geological events that we want the dating program to use) and the marginal densities (i.e., densities the dating program will use after building the joint prior distribution, which considers not only the calibration densities, but also the birth-death with sampling process, the time densities built for uncalibrated nodes, and the constrain on the root age).
+Oftentimes, truncation issues may arise when the marginal densities are in disagreement with the calibration densities (read more about truncation problems in [dos Reis et al. 2015](https://pubmed.ncbi.nlm.nih.gov/26603774/)).
 To assess the effect of truncation prior to analysing our dataset, we will run `MCMCtree` without the data (i.e., `MCMCtree` will be sampling from the prior distribution, and thus sequence data will not be used).

-First, we will generate a directory where `MCMCtree` will run when sampling from the prior:
+Firstly, we will generate a directory where `MCMCtree` will run when sampling from the prior:

 ```sh
 # Run from `LUCAdup_noef` dir on your HPC.